 The statement “Academic Suspension” shall be placed on the student’s permanent records but shall not be placed on the students’ offical transcripts.

-Students who are placed on academic suspension and wish to appeal should follow the appeal process established by the college.
-Suspended students may be reinstated at the conclusion of the suspension period by following the process established by the college.
+Students who are placed on academic suspension and wish to appeal must complete the Reinstatement/Petition for Admission Form.
+If approved, reinstatement shall be at the conclusion of the suspension period.

 Students who do not attain at least a 2.00 GPA for the semester of reinstatement following academic suspension shall be academically dismissed.
 Students who achieve at least a 2.00 GPA for the semester of their reinstatement following academic suspension must earn at least a 1.75 GPA in each subsequent semester of enrollment.
 Failure to attain a 1.75 GPA in each subsequent semester until the cumulative GPA reaches 1.75 shall result in academic dismissal.
 The statement “Academic Dismissal” shall be placed on the student’s permanent record.
 Academic dismissal is normally permanent.
 In exceptional circumstances, students may appeal and be reinstated, after being separated from the college for at least one year.
 Students who have been reinstated after academic dismissal will remain subject to dismissal until their cumulative GPA is raised to a minimum of 1.75.
 Reinstated students may be required to carry less than a normal course load the following semester and are required to consult with their advisor.